 For a novel or novella or full-length memoir, your follow-up questions will be addressed in a live video consultation.

-Please note the prices below are valid only through November, 2020.
-Price increases will take effect in December.
+Please note the prices below are valid through May 2022.
+Price increases will take effect in June.
 Monthly payment plans are available for most packages.
 Click the "contact" button to inquire about payment plans.

 Returning students discount